In Zenilda’s community in Aileu, violence against women and children often occurs in families.

 Zenilda’s husband, Valente, said he always provides support to his wife as she trains others on gender and child protection issues to help the community reduce violence at home.

-Recently, Zenilda provided gender and child protection training for 25 high school students in Aileu as part of World Vision's Towards a Future Free From Violence project.
+Recently, Zenilda provided gender-based violence and child protection training for 25 high school students in Aileu.

-Nineteen-year-old Angelina said she was very happy to learn about reducing gender-based violence and child protection from Zenilda.
-She said she especially enjoyed learning about child protection, including the child’s right to life, protection, development and participation.
+Nineteen-year-old Angelina, said she was very happy to learn about reducing gender-based violence and child protection from Zenilda.
+She said she especially enjoyed learning about sexuality and child protection, including the child’s right to life, protection, development and participation.

 “I experienced violence committed by my parents in my childhood.
-I saw they sometimes had differing opinions and then physical violence occurred,” she explained.
+I saw they sometimes had differing opinions until physical violence occurred,” she explained.

 Angelina said she would share what she learned with her parents, to help them avoid any problems in the future.
 “I will also share these new skills and knowledge with my friends in my class because they have not yet received any training about gender and child protection at school,” Angelina said.

-The Reducing Gender-Based Violence project and the Towards a Future Free from Violence project are supported by the Australian Government Department of Foreign Affairs and Trade (DFAT) through the Australian NGO Cooperation Program (ANCP).
+The project is supported by the Australian Government Department of Foreign Affairs (DFAT) through the Australian NGO Cooperation Program (ANCP).